 What to wear depending on weather conditions

 Choose lightweight, loose-fitting, and light-colored shirt from polyester for warm weather hiking.
 It will wick the sweat from your body and dry quickly to provide good airflow and cool comfort on the trail.
-Cotton is best for hot weather backpacking so it's recommended to have a cotton t-shirt if hiking in such conditions.
+Cotton is best for hot weather backpacking so it’s recommended to have a cotton t-shirt if hiking in hot weather conditions.
 Choose a shirt/base layer that fits better under outer layers for cold weather hiking.
 No matter the temperatures, however, ventilating features are a must, as is a longer-than-normal torso length so that your lower back is not exposed to cold air.